digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 The signatories, observers, contract key and ensure clauses of a contract should be fixed at runtime for a given contract.
-Changing their definitions in your daml code will trigger a warning from the SCU typechecker, and is discouraged.
+Changing their definitions in your Daml code triggers a warning from the SCU typechecker, and is discouraged.
 Note that for contract keys, the type cannot change at all, only its value.
-Should you need to change these values, be aware that if their runtime value changes in any way, the upgrade will fail, and thus the full transaction.
+Should you need to change these values, be aware that if their runtime value changes in any way, the upgrade, and thus the full transaction, fails.
 Contracts in this state can then only be used by explicitly choosing the older version of the contract in your transaction.